Projects

 Reading training for first-graders

 We are currently conducting a study with ~30 children between 5 and 6 years old (first grade).
 The main goal of the project is to determine the effect of a cognitive training aimed at executive function and reading improvement.
-The project includes the monitoring of different cognitive abilities over time as well
+The project includes the monitoring of different cognitive abilities over time

 Want to train your child’s reading and math abilities? – Now enrolling!